biz200506g/learn-eth2/README.md

 - if transaction.data is null, etherscan uses [Transfer] as Method

 2025-02-09:
+- Truffle Suite abd Ganache has been sunset since 2024-02-26, and Consensys AG offered support to moigrate to hardhat, see https://github.com/trufflesuite/truffle
 - to use vscode with hardhat, read https://codedamn.com/news/blockchain/hardhat-tutorial-guide
 - install Solidity extension for vscode published by nomic foundation
 - need to use "npx hardhat" commands in a terminal to compile, test and deploy